Tellman-lab/lcluc/README.md

 # `LCLUC`
-pipeline scripts related to the NASA Land-Cover and Land-Use Change program
+pipeline scripts related to the NASA LCLUC Project